-For instance, Mastermind’s predictive marketing dealership solutions are powered in part by IHS Markit’s demographic data from 197 million households, three billion ownership records and 650 million vehicle records.
-But when it comes time to develop a marketing campaign to identify the best prospects for service department offers, your team isn’t opening the database of 197 million owners – or even two or three million owners in a metro area.
+When it comes time to identify the best prospects for service department offers, your team isn’t opening the database of 197 million owners — or even two or three million owners in a metro area.
+Rather, your dealership is being presented with a ranked list of the prospects within your service radius who are most likely to be open to that specific offer.

-We’ve talked before about car dealership digital marketing best practices, from what you say to how you say it and where you deliver it to your audiences.
-Making this even more complicated is the speed in which the automotive shopping experience, dealership marketing landscape and customer expectations are changing.
+We’ve talked before about car dealership digital marketing best practices: from what you say, to how you say it, and where you deliver it to your audience.
+Making this even more complicated is the speed in which the automotive shopping experience, dealership marketing landscape, and customer expectations are changing.

-In fact, brand loyalty among U.S. consumers for new vehicles dropped to a six-year low in June 2021, according to IHS Markit.
-Coupled with ongoing inventory shortages and increased competition from online-only retailers and dealers are under more pressure than ever to engage and retain customers.
+In fact, S&P Global Mobility states that brand loyalty among U.S. consumers for new vehicles dropped to an eight-year low in June 2022.
+Coupled with ongoing inventory shortages and increased competition from online-only retailers, dealers are under more pressure than ever to engage and retain customers.

-In the end, all the creative marketing strategies for your dealership’s service drive come down to the simple fact that you need to have enough insights into your prospective customer.
-You need to be able to connect with them in the way that’s most appropriate and effective for them.
-This means asking questions such as: Are they more likely to engage with print materials mailed to their home, to social media advertising, video content, e-mail outreach or even a phone call?
+In the end, the success of your dealership’s marketing efforts comes down to whether you know enough about your prospective customers.
+You should be able to connect with them in the most appropriate and effective way.
+This means asking yourself questions like: “Are they more likely to engage with print materials mailed to their home, to social media advertising, video content, email outreach, or even a phone call?”

-Download the Cheat Sheet:
+Download the Cheat Cheat:

 5-Steps to Marketing with Low or No Inventory